Advertisement

 The cost of living crisis is, in theory, over once prices stabilise and wages have risen enough to match.
 With wage growth above inflation, the cost of living crisis “appears to be coming to an end”.

-Annual growth in employees’ average regular earnings, excluding bonuses, was 5.4% between April to June 2024 – which is the most recent period for which figures are available.
+Annual growth in employees’ average regular earnings, excluding bonuses, was 5.2% between August to October 2024 – which is the most recent period for which figures are available.

-Director of the Work Foundation at Lancaster University Ben Harrison has said that “due to the legacy of high inflation and stagnating pay packets over the last 16 years”, average wages are just £20 a week higher in real terms than they were at the start of the global financial crisis in August 2008.
+Director of the Work Foundation at Lancaster University Ben Harrison previously said that “due to the legacy of high inflation and stagnating pay packets over the last 16 years”, average wages are just £20 a week higher in real terms than they were at the start of the global financial crisis in August 2008.

 Meanwhile, the Trades Union Congress (TUC) estimates that, had wages grown at trends prior to the 2008 financial crisis, the average worker would be over £14,000 a year better off.